My 26 Years working for Canada - a personal Review

 One of my first trips with journalists - British Columbia 1993

-My first trip to Canada ever took me to a manager´s meeting in Winnipeg, Manitoba.
-A whole bunch of older gentlemen (and a few ladies) was having endless discussions.
-They talked about producing collateral at hardly any cost and other things I really did not have to deal with before.
+My first trip to Canada took me to a manager's meeting in Winnipeg, Manitoba.
+A bunch of older gentlemen (and a few ladies) were having endless discussions.
+They talked about producing collateral at hardly any cost and other things I did not have to deal with before.
 Was I in the right place?
-I had just given up a pretty good job in the private tourism sector.
+I had just given up a good job in private tourism.
 My second trip took me to the headquarters of Tourism Canada in Ottawa in February.
 I am sure you know what that means: -25 degrees C (- 13 F) and snow all over the place.
-I was well prepared with a big coat, warm underwear, and gloves.
+I prepared well with an oversized coat, warm underwear, and gloves.
 Unfortunately, I had forgotten about my head and decided to walk from the hotel to the office.
-When I arrived, I was not sure if I still had ears at all.
+When I arrived, I was unsure if I still had ears.
 At least I could not feel them.
-First lesson learned: never leave the house without head protection when in Ottawa in winter.
-Years later, I experienced that city (which I like a lot, by the way) from another side.
+The first lesson learned was always to leave the house with head protection when in Ottawa in winter.
+Years later, I experienced that city (which I like a lot) from another side.
 It was July and almost 40 degrees C hot (104 F).
-I remember that a colleague took me out for lunch on a lovely patio.
+A colleague took me out for lunch on a lovely patio.
 When the waiter arrived with our food, he was sweating so much that I was concerned that some of his drops of sweat could make their way right onto my salad.

 Whistler Mountain, Canada